This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Q: Can I use Onsen when pregnant or when menstruating?

 Similar to the above, ask your healthcare provider in advance.
-If you are menstruating, avoid the Onsen even if you have a tampon/menstrual cup on.
+If you are menstruating, avoid the Onsen even if you have a tampon/menstrual cup.

 Q: Can I bring small children of the opposite gender?

 It could be a scary feat for small children to bathe alone without a familiar face in sight!
-Some places may explicitly state the criteria of bringing children of the opposite gender (e.g. under xx cm/xx age).
-You could always opt for staying at a Japanese inn with an Onsen attached or rent out a private Onsen for the whole family to enjoy.
+Some places may explicitly state the criteria for bringing children of the opposite gender (e.g., under xx cm/xx age).
+You could stay at a Japanese inn with an Onsen attached or rent out a private Onsen for the whole family to enjoy.

-Q: Do I really have to strip down naked?
+Q: Do I have to strip down naked?

 Yes, and no bathing suit is allowed.
 You must remove all articles of your clothing before entering.
 If you’re shy of getting down to your birthday suit, opt for staying or renting out a private Onsen.

 There are two exceptions for covering up.
 First, if you enter a Kon-yoku (混浴), mixed-gender Onsen.
-In this case, you are allowed to fully wrap yourself with a bath towel.
+In this case, you can wrap yourself with a bath towel or wear a bathing suite.
 The other condition is if you soak in a river with natural hot spring water, which entails bathing in the outdoor wilderness.

 Q: I’d like to take photos of the Onsen/myself bathing.
 Can I bring my camera or smartphone?